Sensorless Remote Center of Motion Misalignment Estimation: Introduction

 \section{Introduction}

 Laparoscopic surgery has become the gold standard for minimally invasive abdominal and pelvic procedures, providing significant advantages over traditional open techniques.
 Advantages include reduced pain, recovery time, risk of incisional site hernia and infection, and financial burden \cite{velanovich2000laparoscopic, varela2010laparoscopic,taylor2020chapter}.
-This approach enables surgeons to access the abdominal and pelvic cavity through small incision ports, where trocars serve as conduits for surgical tools and imaging equipment (see Fig.~\ref{fig:setup}).
-To enable laparoscopy with surgical robots, the RCM is a fundamental principle that establishes a fixed pivot point to constrain instrument movement \cite{kuo2009robotics}.
+This approach enables surgeons to access the abdominal and pelvic cavity through small incision ports, where trocars serve as conduits for surgical tools and imaging equipment.
+In robotic laparoscopy, the remote center of motion (RCM) is a fundamental principle that establishes a fixed pivot constraint, ensuring instruments move safely about the incision point \cite{kuo2009robotics}.
 This pivot point, typically aligned with the incision site, minimizes tissue trauma by preventing lateral forces that can cause bruising or tearing.
-Since its introduction, RCM-based technology has been widely adopted across various specialized surgical platforms, including the PRECEYES Surgical System (Preceyes BV) for vitreoretinal procedures, Yomi (Neocis) for dental applications, and the da Vinci Surgical System for laparoscopic surgery.
+Since its introduction, RCM-based technology has been widely adopted across various specialized surgical platforms, including the PRECEYES Surgical System (Preceyes BV, Eindhoven, The Netherlands) for vitreoretinal procedures, Yomi (Neocis Inc., Miami, FL, USA) for dental applications, and the da Vinci Surgical System (Intuitive Surgical Inc., Sunnyvale, CA, USA) for laparoscopic surgery.